Apoorv-Tiwari-99/SpreadSheet-WebApp/README.md

-Here's a concise and professional `README.md` section tailored for your React intern assignment submission:

----

 # React Spreadsheet Prototype

 This is a static, front-end-only React prototype built to visually replicate the provided Figma design, emulating a spreadsheet-like interface.